rmcwhae/russellmcwhae.ca/content/journal/11-months-later.md

 A friend of mine was also on the same ferry, recognizing me despite my new wheels ([RIP, Ruby](/journal/goodbye-ruby-subie)[^1]), so we chatted for a few minutes.

 [^1]: I replaced Ruby with a 2013 Ford Escape SE, with 96 000 kilometers, purchased in Salmon Arm.
 The used car market, like most second-hand markets in Revy, is full of obscenely overpriced rubbish.
 To price your used car, simply follow this formula: find the going rate for your vehicle in a nearby city, then double it (triple if it’s a Tacoma or 4Runner).
-Then add 20% for every 20 000 kilometers *under* 200 000 kilometers on the odometer.
+Then add 20% for every 20 000 kilometers _under_ 200 000 kilometers on the odometer.
 Guaranteed to sell in minutes!

 Overhead, pastel hues colored scattered clouds.
 Slightly lower on the horizon, snow-covered mountain peaks rose out of forest-covered hills.
 When viewed directly, the foreshortening makes the below-treeline portions of these mountains look impossibly steep, despite having numerous cut-blocks wherein heavy logging equipment could presumably operate without tipping over sideways and rolling downhill.
 Looking north (or south) from middle of the lake gives a unique perspective: ridges can be traced from where they begin at the lakeshore all the way up to treeline and beyond.
 The angle of most of these slopes is around 30 degrees, so, a peak that rises 2000 vertical meters (2 kilometers) above the water level would have a continuous ridge over six kilometers long as it stretches from the waterfront into the alpine.
 This kind of vertical scale is nowhere to be found in the prairies.

 The sunset was not so memorable that I got out my camera—today, you get the thousand-word version of this moment instead of a pretty picture—though I couldn’t help but stop for a minute and bask in the natural splendor of the valley: lake, mountains, forests, cut-blocks, and all.
 My camera would imperfectly capture it, even had the sunset been of the superlative quality, and my words also suffer a similar inefficacy. *What a ridiculously gorgeous, wild place to live! *Beautiful* British Columbia, indeed.*

 The sun set, and the rain started as I exited the ferry and began the 25-minute drive back to town.

-***
+---

 Normally, spring means ski traverses.
 For the last five years (except March–April 2020, when the world shut down), I would plan, prepare for, and attempt ski traverses come late winter.
 These traverses, especially of the multi-day, tent-bound variety, are some of the most rewarding experiences I have had.
-To go on such expeditions, and to spend time camping on glaciers, summiting remote peaks, crossing frozen lakes, and generally being *out there*, sometimes a day or more from the nearest highway, is such a pure form of adventure, hard to find anywhere in or near a metropolitan area.
+To go on such expeditions, and to spend time camping on glaciers, summiting remote peaks, crossing frozen lakes, and generally being _out there_, sometimes a day or more from the nearest highway, is such a pure form of adventure, hard to find anywhere in or near a metropolitan area.

 My ski season is usually preparation for traverse season.
-When living in the city, I would bicycle commute, occasionally at minus 30 (yes, I was one of *those* guys), and do weekly upper-body workouts to help prepare for hauling a big backpack over multiple days (the highlight being able to do one-armed pull-ups for a time).
+When living in the city, I would bicycle commute, occasionally at minus 30 (yes, I was one of _those_ guys), and do weekly upper-body workouts to help prepare for hauling a big backpack over multiple days (the highlight being able to do one-armed pull-ups for a time).
 But the best training for skiing is skiing—and also the most fun—so that meant spending both weekend days and vacation time ski-touring around Kananaskis, Banff, Rogers Pass, or even the coast, for the entire winter.
-There were a few years there where I *could not* get enough skiing.
+There were a few years there where I _could not_ get enough skiing.

 Naturally, I skied as much as possible this season: 34 days of touring (the windy Dome ski was Day 32, more on Days 33 and 34 in a minute), and 21 at Revelstoke Mountain Resort (RMR).
 I basically haven’t resort skied in five years but got a season pass to RMR in order to attend occasional “IT meetings” in the gondola.
 (Even with the season pass, the average cost for every time I skied RMR was still around $60, which hurts my [notoriously parsimonious](/journal/minimize-cell-phone) attitude.
 I’m on the fence about getting another pass next year.)
 I skied only one summit this year (Video peak) and two couloirs (Christmas couloir, and the Northeast couloir on Glacier Crest).